pramilapandey/bike-share-data-analysis/README.md

 # Introduction:

 This case study as a part of my Google Data Analytics Certificate capstone project is my take on utilizing my technical and analytical skills I learned in my entire course(from ask phase to prepare, process,analyze,share and act using different tools and platforms such as spreadsheets, SQL, tableau,R etc.) to perform a business task  and develop necessary insights for the data driven decision making.
-The case study involves analysis of historical data for a company named  Cyclistic, a bike sharing company located in Chicago, to design a new marketing strategy to convert casual riders into annual members.
+The case study involves analysis of historical data for a company named  Cyclistic, a bike sharing company located in Chicago, to design a new marketing strategy to study how casual and member riders behave differently and what we can do to convert casual riders into annual members.

 # Scenario: